-PRACTICAL AND REGISTERED NURSING

-WAC 246-840-015
+NURSING – WASHINGTON STATE BOARD OF NURSING WAC 246-840-015

 Requirement to submit demographic data.

 Collecting and supplying demographic data for the nursing profession in Washington state is essential to answering the fundamental questions on supply, demand, and distribution of the nursing workforce.